 - Only run it on certain days of the weeks/hours

-As with any new process, trial it with a small sample size and only when you feel things are in order should you consider rolling it out across the entire call centre.
+As with any new process in a contact centre, trial it with a small sample size and only when you feel things are in order should you consider rolling it out across the entire call centre.

 Post-Call Survey Reporting